schmiedc/OrgaMapper/index.md

 Multiseries files:<br>
 \<Name\>\_\<Treatment\/Wellnumber\>

-The data is expected to contain a channel with nucleus staining (DAPI) staining against cytoplasm (CMFA) and against an organelle of choice.
+The data is expected to contain a channel with nucleus staining (DAPI) staining against cytoplasm (CMFDA) and against an organelle of choice.

 ## Installation